pablobgldo/urban-tide-technical-task/README.md

 # UrbanTide Technical Task

 ## Overview
 This application consumes, validates and inserts data into a containerised SQL database.
-It involves a Flask-based web API that processes data from CSV files, infers the appropriate SQL table structure, performs basic outlier detection and populates a PostgreSQL database if the the data passes the validation checks.
+It involves a Flask-based web API that processes data from CSV files with a specific format (timestamp, value, category), infers the appropriate SQL table structure, performs basic outlier detection and populates a PostgreSQL database if the the data passes the validation checks.
 The application is also dockerized for easy setup and deployment.

 ## Technologies Used
 Python: Core language for the backend.